-The memory care and assisted living care facility located at 2620 Robindale Road in Henderson provides this service for stays ranging from three days to three weeks with no required long-term commitment.
+The memory care and assisted living care facility at 2620 Robindale Road in Henderson provides this service all year long for stays ranging from three days to three weeks with no required long-term commitment.

 “The word respite refers to short stay,” said Trudy Andrews, the administrator for Cottages of Green Valley.
 “This can be like a vacation for seniors.
 The Cottages makes their beds, provide the meals and reminds them to take their medications along with help getting dressed, if needed.”

-"Providing care is a full-time job whether the loved one is staying at home or at the Cottages," she said.
-"While someone is taking that much needed break, they can bring their loved one here for care."
+“Providing care is a full-time job whether the loved one is staying at home or at the Cottages,” Andrews said.
+“While an at-home caregiver is taking that much-needed break, they can bring their loved one here for care.”

-According to Andrews, the Cottages provides the same care for respite residents as it does for full-time residents.
-Many residents who visit come back to stay at the Cottages long term.
+According to Andrews, Cottages provides the same care for respite residents as it does for full-time residents.
+Some residents who visit come back to stay at the Cottages long-term.

 Andrews said those wanting to utilize the program need to make reservations 24 hours in advance.
 A daily fee is charged for the services.

 “The respite care program has proven very popular,” Andrews said.
 “In fact, many times respite residents turn into full-time residents once the families discover the benefits of the Cottages.”